-Not including the required safety equipment that you'll need - roll-cage, racing seat, racing harness -- your car must be valued at less than $500.
-That's valued at, as assessed by the general market, not what you paid for it.
+Not including the required safety equipment that you'll need - roll-cage, racing seat, racing harness -- your car must be valued at less than 500 points.
+What does that even mean?

-Strip out all the interior and take out all the glass, except the windshield.
-Install the roll cage, seat and harness.
-Add some numbers and you have just created a $500 race car.
+Strip out the interior and take out all the glass, except the windshield.
+Install the roll cage, seat, fire-suppression system and harness.
+Add some numbers and you have just created a race car.
 Okay, so there's more to it than that, but not much.
 Read the rules to fill-in the blanks.

-ChumpCar has various race formats, but they're all endurance racing... ranging from 7 hours to 36 hours.
-You'll need a minimum of 3 drivers for most events - 4 for the longer events - and it's wise to have a couple of crew guys as part of the team.
+ChumpCar has various race formats, but they're generally range from 7 hours to 24 hours.
+You'll need a minimum of 3 drivers for most events, and it's wise to have a couple of crew guys as part of the team.
 Get people on your team that know what end of a screwdriver to use and can think clearly at 3:19am when a wheel bearing starts to disintegrate.